osisoft/OMF-Developer-Companion-Guide/docs/OMF_Data_msg.rst

 Three types of link objects are supported by PI System:

-1. Root asset links, which create top level AF elements
+1. Root asset links, which create top level Asset Framework elements

-2. Parent/child asset links, which create parent/child tree structure between AF elements,
+2. Parent/child asset links, which create parent/child tree structure between Asset Framework elements,

-3. Asset/container links, which attach all container properties as PI point referenced AF attributes to the AF element.
+3. Asset/container links, which attach all container properties as PI point referenced Asset Framework attributes to the Asset Framework element.

 Root Asset Links
 ----------------

-Root asset is presented in PI System as a top-level AF element in the AF structure tree, which is a child of a parent AF Element created for your OMF application.
+Root asset is presented in PI System as a top-level Asset Framework element in the Asset Framework structure tree, which is a child of a parent Asset Framework Element created for your OMF application.
 For this type of the link, the source and target properties have the following keywords: